Mold is part of our world (especially in Austin, TX!).

 For those who are ill, there will be questions, frustrations, “ebb and flow” of symptoms – but trust the process.
 Get out of the exposure, start with consuming a low-mold diet and high antioxidant foods, consider using a binder, and retrain the part of the brain that gets turned on by these mycotoxins leading to an near constant state of “fight or flight”.
 It can take 6+ months to improve, but like I tell many of my patients: focus on the wins and positive changes, no matter how small they may seem!

-If you or someone you love needs more personalized guidance, I offer a 10 week case review with appointments every other week.
 There is no one-size-fits-all “protocol”, and my approach is not heavy on use of supplements (most patients with significant inflammation from mycotoxins cannot absorb many supplements at first).
 In my experience, those who recover quicker follow the above (with regards to environmental exposure), and use a treatment approach that includes mind-body therapies.
+If you need help and guidance, starting in January 2021 I’m joining the team at Parsley Health, which provides care in over 47 states as of December 2020!
+I can work with patients in Texas and Florida, and will be adding additional states in the future.
+All practitioners at Parsley Health collaborate, so most can help with mycotoxin/CIRS illness.

 The information contained in this article is for educational purposes only.
 It does not constitute a diagnosis or prescription for treatment.
 Please consult a licensed competent medical professional before starting any of the above recommendations.
 I highly recommend that if you have any neurological or psychiatric symptoms that you seek evaluation by a specialist.